microsoft/mu_feature_config/SetupDataPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 ### Platform Config Knob Shim Library

-ConfigKnobShimLib provides an interface to query overrides to config knobs.
-The [version contained in mu_feature_config](../../Library/ConfigKnobShimLib/) has the common use case, querying variable storage for the config knobs.
-A platform may choose to override this library if they do not wish to find config knob overrides in variable storage.
+[ConfigKnobShimLib](../../Library/ConfigKnobShimLib/) provides an interface to query overrides to config knobs.
+This queries variable storage for any appropriately sized overrides to config knobs.

 ### PlatformBuild.py Changes